fleissigguy/BlockChain-Hacks/README.md

 #####  Implementing sharding and partitioning techniques
 #####  Layer 2 scaling solutions such as sidechains and state channels
 #####  Impact of scalability on blockchain adoption

+## Contributor wanted
+Attention Blockchain Experts!
+We invite you to join our passionate team of contributors and help us make a difference in the blockchain community.
+By sharing your expertise and knowledge, you can help us create a platform that provides the latest and most relevant information to those seeking to understand and participate in the blockchain space.
+As a contributor, you will have the opportunity to collaborate with like-minded individuals and make a positive impact on the community.
+Your participation in this project will not only help us achieve our goals, but also provide you with a valuable opportunity to expand your own skills and network.
+Join us today and be a part of something truly special!

+## Sponsor
+We are thrilled to invite you to be a part of our open-source project!
+Our dedicated contributors work tirelessly to create a valuable and sustainable platform that benefits the community.
+As a sponsor, you would be contributing to the success of the project and helping us cover the costs of its development and maintenance.
+We truly believe that your sponsorship would be a significant investment in the project's future and we would be grateful for your support.
+Thank you for considering partnering with us.